porrr012/musicoset-hiphop-analysis/README.md

 ### 📊 Key Findings
 * **The "Streaming Effect"**
-Profanity density in Hip-Hop spiked post-2010, directly correlating with the industry shift from radio censorship to on-demand streaming.
+Profanity density in Hip-Hop/Rap spiked post-2010, directly correlating with the industry shift from radio censorship to on-demand streaming.
 * **Commercial Liability**
 Contrary to the "shock value" hypothesis, regression analysis reveals a negative correlation ($r = -0.134$) between explicit content and chart popularity.
 * **Genre Isolation**
-This phenomenon is unique to Hip-Hop; control groups (Pop, Rock) showed zero correlation ($r \approx 0$) between profanity and success.
+This phenomenon is unique to Hip-Hop/Rap; control groups (Pop, Rock) showed zero correlation ($r \approx 0$) between profanity and success.

 ---